Next day installation

 Getting a new boiler and following the boiler flue guidelines

-Whether it’s combi boilers, system boilers, or regular gas boilers, it is essential that you are familiar with boiler flue regulations.
+Whether it’s combi boilers, system boilers, or regular gas boilers, you must be familiar with boiler flue regulations.

 You should be familiar with boiler flue regulations if you need to have a boiler repositioned or serviced.
 Look it up if you can.